AndersDeath/diary2/README.md

 # 16 July 2022 - Saturday - Yerevan

 Today Was a cheat meal day.
 I've got middle-taste pancaces.
+I found a tunnel for pedestrians which is quite cool.